cl3225/CHAZ.github.io/README.md

 ### System dependencies

 The CHAZ model was developed in python2 and has only been running on linux machines.
 Here we provide our experience.
-However, it is by no means that CHAZ can only be run on a linux system.
-We welcome users' contribution in terms of operationg system.
-We also appreciate any comments, bug-discovery, and improvment of the CHAZ model.
+However, this does not mean CHAZ can only be run on a linux system.
+We welcome users' contributions in terms of operating system.
+We also appreciate any comments, bug-discovery, and improvement of the CHAZ model.

 #### Operating System